htyxii/My-Restaurant-List/README.md

 ## Features：

+- Display a list of restaurants

+- Allows users to search for restaurants

-Viewing the details of a restaurant can be done clicking the photo of the restaurant or clicking the name of the restaurant.
+- Viewing the details of a restaurant can be done clicking the photo or name of the restaurant